 Further developments

-The experiments on storage spaces are not finished yet!
-Inlast article of the series I have:
+The storage experiments aren't over yet!
+In the'last article of the series I have:

-- created a simple storage space (a virtual drive with a capacity equal to the sum of those of the hard disks that compose it);
+- created a simple storage space (a virtual unit with a capacity equal to the sum of the hard disks that compose it);

 - moved storage space from one computer to another.